 It’s important to note that during the fast, water, coffee, herbal tea, and 0-carb, 0-calorie beverages are fine to have.
 For those having trouble adapting their habits, these can be helpful resources to reduce hunger levels.

 “My eating schedule is from 12-8pm.
 With intermittent fasting along with a steady keto diet, I lost around 25 lbs in 4 months without losing muscle mass.” — PJ

 “I’ve noticed during the week, our cravings are down and we stay satiated longer.
 I only eat 3 meals a day now with no snacking.
 On days when I workout in the morning, I will eat right after the workout, but for the most part, I won’t eat until 12.” — Noelle

 2. 5 days of normal eating / 2 days of restricted intake.

 For those just easing into intermittent fasting, this simple plan has you pick two days (not consecutive) to limit consumption to only a couple of meals.
 Follow a regular eating schedule consisting of healthy keto meals for the rest of the week.

 “Since I start work at 6 am, it’s super hard to make it really far in the day, so I try and do it 1-2x a week and often on the weekend.
 I try and do 16/8 and will do fasted cardio at the gym right after work, then eat after around 3:30ish, then again around 8 pm.” — Angela

 3. Fast all day / 4-hour “feasting” window at night.

 Also known as the Warrior Diet, this limited time frame schedule may take a little more time to fully adjust to.
-While it’s okay to have small amounts of raw fruits and vegetables during the day, the bulk of eating is one huge feast meal each night.
+While it’s okay to have small amounts of vegetables during the day, the bulk of eating is one huge feast meal each night.

-Keep in mind that only low carb fruits and veggies or zero carb veggies should be consumed during the day in limited portions.
+Keep in mind that only low carb fruits and veggies should be consumed during the day in limited portions.